also known as: Kisdobrony (HU), Malá Dobroň (CZ), Malaya Dobron' (RU)

 In Yiddish, Mala Dobron' was known as Klayn Dobron

-Mala Dobron' is located about 13 miles S of Uzhhorod (Ungvár) and 17 W of Mukacheve (Munkács).
+Mala Dobron' is located about thirteen miles south of Uzhhorod (Ungvár) and seventeen miles west of Mukacheve (Munkács).

 Jews probably settled in Mala Dobron' in the early 19th century.